Oculomotor, trochlear and abducens nerves (III, IV and VI cranial nerves). Details about paralytic strabismus Pathogenesis of vision diseases

 Rice.
 83. Scheme of typical changes in visual fields depending on the level of localization of the pathological focus (according to Duke-Elder S.).

-Unilateral visual field defects are more common in combination with cattle...
-A. Huber (1976) observed quadrant unilateral defects visual fields that merge with the area of the blind spot, when the optic nerve is compressed by a tumor.
-We observed similar changes [Brovkina AF, 1974] in the case of eccentric growth of meningioma of the orbital part of the optic nerve.
-With a sufficiently high visual acuity (0.5 on the side of the lesion), an inferior temporal defect of the visual field was determined in the field of view, merging with the area of the blind spot (Fig. 88).
+Unilateral visual field defects are more common in combination with scotomas.
+A. Huber (1976) observed quadrant unilateral defects visual fields merging with the blind spot area when the optic nerve is compressed by a tumor.
+We observed similar changes [Brovkina A.F., 1974] in the case of eccentric growth of meningioma of the orbital part of the optic nerve.
+With a sufficiently high visual acuity (0.5 on the affected side), an inferotemporal visual field defect was detected in the visual field, merging with the area of the blind spot (Fig. 88).

 Continued in the next article: Changes in the organ of vision in diseases of the central nervous system | Part 3.

-Article from the book:.
+Article from the book: .

 23376 0